 Total = 150 hrs

-Students are strongly advised to listen and watch lectures' recordings if they miss any virtual lecture attendance to meet learning outcomes.
+Students are strongly advised to listen and watch lectures' recordings if they miss any lecture attendance to meet learning outcomes.
 Lecture or Tutorial slides and notes should not be considered a substitute for attending the lectures and or tutorials.
 Tutorials will be delivered via virtual rooms for online students.

 You are strongly advised to participate to all lectures, to fully participate in all tutorials and study published materials in the Canvas site.
 The lecture and other materials are published on the website.
 The tutorials are particularly important because there is recurring and ongoing group work throughout the unit.